 Fragrance is personal, so the best editorial structure helps readers notice what they prefer rather than declaring a single best choice.

-Future product cards can add verified scent family, format, and disclosure details when available.
+Product cards can add verified scent family, format, and disclosure details when available.